hasiniran/System-Design-Interview-Companion/book/Playbook-05-relational-databases.md

 Design the relational storage layer for a ticket-booking system.

-Cover:

-1. Major tables and relationships
-2. The invariant that prevents double booking
+Discuss:

+1. Tables
+2. Relationships
-3. Transaction boundaries
+3. Transactions
-4. Important indexes
+4. Indexes
-5. Read-replica usage
+5. Read replicas
-6. The first scaling bottleneck
-7. Whether and how you would partition or shard
-8. At least three trade-offs
+6. Scaling
+7. Trade-offs

 ---

 ## 💡 Key Takeaway

-> A relational database is not chosen merely because data has columns.
-It is chosen when relationships, transactions, constraints, and correctness are central to the system.
+> Choose a relational database because relationships, transactions, constraints, and correctness matter—not simply because the data has columns.